 Then we look to change conditions.
 To use antecedent arrangements to benefit our learner.
 Changing motivations, changing or removing cues for the problem behaviour, making cues for different behaviour more salient.
 Neither of these first 2 steps requires our learner to actually learn anything.

 Only once we are satisfied that we have exhausted these two avenues and that it would still benefit our learner to make further changes do we progress to teaching behaviours.
-We keep in mind that these avenues are always open and should be reassessed regularly throughout our learner’s life.
+We keep in mind that these early avenues are always open and should be reassessed regularly throughout our learner’s life.

 Will the further changes we want to make increase our learners wellbeing in a meaningful way?
 Just because we can, doesn’t mean we should.